lakshaysethi/minHeap/README.md

 # minHeap

-this program make a min heap of n integers
+this program makes a min heap of n integers from random integers